 Instead of using the DEI initiatives as mere scaffolds for performative solidarity, focus on providing a safe, inclusive, and comfortable environment for your employees.

-Further resources to help with your DEI work:
+Further resources to help with your DEI work and track the progress of your HR initiatives:

 - How To Write Your DEI Mission Statement (And How To Do It Justice)

-- The Ultimate DEI Skillset Of 2023?
+- The Ultimate DEI Skillset?
 Mastering Change Management

 - How To Start An Effective Mentorship Program In 6 Steps